andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 the LGBTQ community, or White people who grew up poor, may struggle with the idea that they are privileged in any way.
-It’s important to understand, however, that while a White person’s socio-economic class, or any other characteristic, may have been disadvantageous to them, their race still systematically benefits them.
+It’s important to understand, however, that while a White person’s socio-economic class, or any other characteristic, may be disadvantageous to them, their race still systematically benefits them.

 Many people occupy a combination of dominant and subordinate statuses.
 If we